 These mollusks have several different names in Italian–cozze, muscoli, peoci, and mitili.
 Nowadays, most commercially available mussles are farmed, which guarantees a high level of cleanliness.
 However, they should still be thoroughly scrubbed under cold, running water, but not left to soak in water.
 Pull off the beards with the healp of a short, sharp knife and knock off any barnacles from the shells with the knife handle.
 Discard any mussels with broken shells or those that do not shut immediately when sharply tapped.
-Their tender, tasty flesh is very easy to digest and their cooking juices are a delicious addition to soups, sauces, and risottos.–Editors of The Silver Spoon
+Their tender, tasty flesh is very easy to digest and their cooking juices are a delicious addition to soups, sauces, and risottos.–The Silver Spoon Kitchen

 LC What Else is for Supper, Honey?
 Note